Blue Envoy: Cancellation

 As there was no defence against ballistic missiles, the only possible counter was deterrence.
 The UK's V bomber deterrent was highly vulnerable while on the ground, so any signal of an attack required their immediate launch.
 In such an environment, defence systems like Blue Envoy did not make much sense; in any scenario where the Blue Envoy might be used against bombers, the V bombers would have to be launched anyway because missiles were sure to follow.
-In that case, you simply launch on warning and that would leave Blue Envoy defending empty airfields.
+In that case, you have to launch on warning and that would leave Blue Envoy defending empty airfields.
 The logic was considered so convincing that any attempt to defend the deterrent force was eventually abandoned.

 There were also problems with the design itself.
 Experiments with stainless steel construction on the Bristol 188 had demonstrated this material was much more difficult to work with than expected.
 Further, the Navy was planning a new series of smaller ships, and Blue Envoy would be too large to be carried by them.
-The RAF was also watching the shift from high-altitude bombers to lower-altitude strike aircraft, where the massive performance of the Blue Envoy would not be particularly useful as the radar horizon might be on the order of 10 miles.
+Having originally developed the Seaslug to fit smaller ships, its development into a system far too large for many ships made the Navy wary of another large missile design.
+Moreover, both the Navy and RAF were watching the shift from high-altitude bombers to lower-altitude strike aircraft, where the massive performance of the Blue Envoy would not be particularly useful as the radar horizon might be on the order of 10 miles.

 Bloodhound Mark II

 The cancellation of Blue Envoy caught Bristol by surprise, and they had no other ongoing projects to keep the missile division running.
 Don Rowley, Director of the Guided Weapons Division, was quoted saying:

 At the time of its cancellation, development of its radar systems and ramjet engines was largely complete.
 Bristol and Ferranti engineers came up with the plan of using these parts of Blue Envoy on a new version of Red Duster - by this time known as the Bloodhound - which would offer a reasonable improvement in performance for very low development cost.
+The proposal proved interesting enough that it was ordered into production despite the very low priority for air defenses after 1957.

-The proposal proved interesting enough that it was ordered into production in spite of the very low priority for air defenses after 1957.
 The resulting Bloodhound Mark II entered service in 1965.
 Many changes were made as part of this process.
-The new 18-inch engines were added to the design, providing more thrust and allowing higher weights.
+The 18-inch diameter engines from Blue Envoy were added to the design, providing more thrust and allowing higher weights.
 This capacity was used to increase the fuel storage by extending the missile's fuselage until it was even longer than Blue Envoy.
 This almost doubled the range from the Mark I's roughly 40 miles to about 75 miles.
-Another major change was that the seeker now used the new AMES Type 86 and AMES Type 87 radars, which were continuous-wave radars that could track targets very close to the ground and were much more resistant to jamming.
+Another major change was that the seeker now used Blue Envoy's AMES Type 86 and AMES Type 87 radars, which were continuous-wave radars that could track targets very close to the ground and were much more resistant to jamming.

 These changes made Bloodhound a much more formidable weapon, and in this form, it served into the 1990s.